 - the nerve that controls eye movement

-Double vision can be caused by your cancer affecting the cranial nerve that controls eye movement.
-But this only affects between 10 to 20 in every 100 people (10 to 20%) diagnosed with nasopharyngeal cancer.
+Cancer affecting the cranial nerve that controls eye movement can cause double vision.
+But this only affects around 10 in every 100 people diagnosed with nasopharyngeal cancer (around 10%).

 Any change to your sight can be difficult to cope with.
 You can read more about coping with changes to your sight in our section about nasal and paranasal sinus cancer.
 Remember that not all the information there will apply to you.